IntelRealSense/realsense-ros/camera/README.md

 ** The ROS integration has been tested on a 64bit machine with Linux 14.04 (Trusty) and ROS Indigo.

 ###Limitations:
-Currently camera ROS node supports following formats
+Currently, the ROS camera nodelet only supports the following formats:
 * Color stream:    RGB8
 * Depth stream:    Y16
 * Infrared stream: Y8